PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 04:18:56
+Last updated: 2024-04-07 04:19:29
-Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin
+Random Quote: You have a passing clever father, Devan.
+He makes me wish I had more smugglers in my service.
+And fewer lords.  -  Stannis Baratheon